The Gaussian Process Autoregressive Regression Model (GPAR): Real-World Data Experiments

-The electroencephalogram (EEG) data set\footnote{The EEG data set can be downloaded at \url{https://archive.ics.uci.edu/ml/datasets/eeg+database}.} consists of 256 voltage measurements from 7 electrodes placed on a subject's scalp whilst the subject is shown a certain image; \cite{Zhang:1995:Event_Related_Potentials_During_Object} describes the data collection process in detail.
+\textbf{Electroencephalogram (EEG) data set}.\footnote{ The EEG data set can be downloaded at \url{https://archive.ics.uci.edu/ml/datasets/eeg+database}. } This data set consists of 256 voltage measurements from 7 electrodes placed on a subject's scalp whilst the subject is shown a certain image; \citet{Zhang:1995:Event_Related_Potentials_During_Object} describe the data collection process in detail.
 In particular, we use frontal electrodes FZ and F1--F6 from the first trial on control subject \num{337}.
 The task is to predict the last 100 samples for electrodes FZ, F1, and F2, given that the first 156 samples of FZ, F1, and F2 and the whole signals of F3--F6 are observed.
-Performance is measured with the standardised mean squared error (SMSE), mean log loss (MLL) \cite{Rasmussen:2006:Gaussian_Processes}, and training time (TT); the models were trained on a late-2013 MacBook Pro.
+Performance is measured with the standardised mean squared error (SMSE), mean log loss (MLL) \citep{Rasmussen:2006:Gaussian_Processes}, and training time (TT).

 \Cref{fig:eeg_prediction} visualises predictions for electrode F2, and \cref{tab:eeg_results} quantifies the results.
 We observe that GPAR-NL outperforms independent in terms of SMSE and MLL; note that independent GPs completely fail to provide an informative prediction.
-Furthermore, independent GPs were trained in two seconds, and GPAR-NL took only a three more seconds; in comparison, training SLFM took 11 minutes.
+Furthermore, independent GPs were trained in two seconds, and GPAR-NL took only three more seconds; in comparison, training SLFM took 11 minutes.